raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 By reading this guide you will learn:
 * how to build an Astro Pi and how to use it
+* how to plan your experiment
-* how to write a Python program that meets the constraints imposed from working on the ISS.
-In particular, you'll learn about which Python libraries are available aboard the ISS, as well as some common Python use-cases including:
+* how to write a Python program using the libraries available aboard the ISS that satisfies some common use-cases including:
+  * how to save data captured from the sensors and the camera
   * how to run your program for 3 hours
   * how to find the location of the ISS
-  * how to save data captured from the sensors and the camera
+  * how to improve your program with error handling and logging
-* You will also learn about the various restrictions placed on programs running aboard the ISS, and how best to navigate them.
+* You will also learn about the various restrictions placed on programs running aboard the ISS and how best to navigate them.

 ## Guidelines & Pre-Submission Checklist